24/7 Admissions | Call Now: (800) 939-6636

 There are 8 core guiding principles that the Matrix Model follows:

-1. Establish a positive and collaborative relationship between the therapist and the patient
+1. Establish a positive and collaborative relationship between the therapist and the client

 2. Create structure and set expectations